lvdopqt/dspcrossover/README.md

 ## Schematics

-The project physical schematic is placed in the docs folder.
+The project schematic is placed in the docs folder.

 ## Key Components